-Support Multimodal Solutions.
-Addressing the nation's transportation challenges requires investment in a comprehensive, multifaceted approach.
+Addressing the nation's transportation challenges requires investment in a comprehensive, multi-faceted approach.
 The nation will need to provide multimodal alternatives to achieve congestion relief, better air quality, reduced household transportation costs and increased independence for people unable to drive because of age, income or ability.
-In the DRCOG region, the Metro Vision plan includes goals for increasing the rate of construction of alternative modes, reducing VMT, and reducing SOV mode share.
+DRCOG's Metro Vision includes targets for reducing vehicle miles traveled and greenhouse gas emissions per capita, traffic fatalities, traffic congestion and single-occupant vehicle mode share.
 DRCOG supports adding multimodal transportation capacity appropriate to meet national and regional objectives.

-Programs that allow states and planning regions to develop, fund and implement integrated investment solutions should be maintained and financially enhanced.
-In addition, transportation funding must allow flexibility to address the multimodal, energy and environmental needs of individual urban areas.

-- Beyond the Moving Ahead for Progress in the 21st Century (MAP-21) Act's identification of "traffic congestion," national performance objectives and measures for increasing access and mobility for people of all ages, incomes and abilities are needed, as well as flexibility to allow each state and region to decide how to best make investments to show progress toward national mobility and accessibility goals. - Equalize federal funding match requirements across all modes of transportation. - Create a national strategy for interregional personal mobility. - Expand the National Freight Strategic Plan to include all major modes of freight transport including rail, water, and air, to better enable informed decision-making about efficient, long-distance freight movement.
+- Funding programs that allow states and planning regions to develop, fund and implement integrated transportation solutions should be maintained and expanded.
+In addition, transportation funding must allow flexibility to address the multimodal, energy and environmental needs of individual urban areas. - National performance objectives and measures for increasing access and mobility for people of all ages, incomes and abilities should be established in addition to those for traffic congestion. - Flexibility must be permitted to allow each state and region to decide how to best make investments to show progress toward national safety, mobility and accessibility goals. - Create a national strategy for interregional personal mobility. - Expand the National Freight Strategic Plan to include all major modes of freight transport including rail, water and air to better enable informed decision-making about efficient, long-distance freight movement.